Norway

 Røyknes.
 About 8 km, 1067mm gauge.
 Usually steam hauled

-- Thamshamnbanen tourist railway between Bårdshaug and
+- Thamshavnbanen tourist railway between Bårdshaug and

 Løkken Verk.
 About 22 km, 1000mm gauge.
 Historic electric locomotive